exo-archives/ks/server/jboss/patch/src/main/jboss/EXO-README.txt

     * Forum : A full featured message boards application that holds on-line discussions and posts user generated content.
     * Answers : A questions/answers application to help finding solutions
     * FAQ : An Answers-based application to publish questions/answers in public FAQs
+    * Wiki : A very new application to help you can work on page data with confluence or xWiki syntax or rich text editor

 =============
 2 What's new?